jayzk/Smart-Thermostat-System/Frontend/README.md

 npm run start
 ```

-From here a page should open in your browser and a react loading screen will appear
+From here a page should open in your browser